Vox AC30 TV Fronts

 Transformers are Haddon and the choke Radiospares.
 All in all, the chassis is exactly as one would find in an AC30/4 with a "split" front.

 The control panel of the amplifier is now a repro - note its shininess and the legend "3A.
 Fuse".
-All genuine TV panels have a Greek alpha for the "A" - see the one immediately below.
+All genuine AC30/4 control panels have a Greek alpha for the "A" - see the one immediately below.
 Whether the amplifier chassis is original to the box pictured is a question.
 Underneath the brown of 2010 (first set of pictures, above) it is hard to see any blue.
 The serial number plate comes from another source.

 Serial number unknown - currently in the UK